by Rob Cottignies

 Do you enjoy the sky?
 Of course you do!
 We all love the sky!
 Excuse me while I kiss it.
 For those of you who look up, we have Blue Summer Sky, Midnight Sky, and Turquoise Sky.
 You know, because the sky is an actual entity that produces not just one but several natural scents.

-Here are some more random scent names followed by what they actually smell like:
+Here are some more random scent names followed by exactly what they smell like:

 Beautiful Day- fresh air and trees with a hint of Irish smugness.